pdrew32/Cafe-Casa-Martinez/README.md

 * [Zoca Schedule](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/README.md#zoca-schedule)
 * [Final Product – Timeline](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/README.md#final-product---timeline)

-## Intro
+## Goals
 [Café Casa Martinez](https://www.cafecasamartinez.com/) is a small, organic coffee company with a farm called Finca Tulipan in the Santander department of Colombia.

-## Goals
+The goals of this consulting project are to:

 1. Find ways to increase production based on available data.
 2. Predict production, profitability, and rainfall totals on the farm.
 3. Look for evidence of the effect of global warming on rainfall totals over the last 15 years.